Currently valid general orders / ordinances

 Since the beginning of the new school year, a stage concept (PDF) published by the Thuringian Ministry of Education, Youth and Sports has been in effect for schools and also daycare facilities.

 Stage 1 - Regular operation with preventive infection control (GREEN)

 In day care facilities and schools, all children and adolescents receive the full range of care and instruction.
 All staff are present.
 Additional preventive infection control measures apply that do not interfere with regular operations.

 Level 2 - Restricted (presence) operation with increased infection protection (YELLOW)

 In the case of limited infection incidence (individual infections in day care facilities or schools or in the case of regionally or locally increased infection incidence), the stage concept provides several containment measures which the facilities implement and combine with each other - depending on the cause and definition.

 A sharp rise in the number of infections can lead to day-care facilities and schools having to close temporarily as a last resort.

-- Thuringian Ordinance on the updating and tightening of exceptional special measures to contain thecontainment of an erratic spread of the of the coronavirus SARS-CoV-2 and supplementing the general infection protection regulations - from 14.12.2020 - valid from 16.12.2020
+- Thuringian Ordinance on the updating and tightening of exceptional special measures to contain thecontainment of an erratic spread of the of the coronavirus SARS-CoV-2 and to the supplement of the general infection protection rules-from 18.02.2021 - valid from 19.02.2021

 Are universities still open for lectures and seminars?